dayvson/talele/README.md

 ###License
-You can get the code to study how it was make.
+You can get the code to study how it was made.
-I'm open source it to re-search purposes, so if you wanna lunch a new non commercial version of Talele feel free to contact me and please keep the credits of it.
+I'm open source it to research purposes.
+So if you wanna lunch a new non commercial version of Talele feel free to contact me and please keep the credits of it.